cleverhans-lab/FRAUD-Detect/README.md

 ## Description
 The code contains:
 1. Training black-box models
-2. Fairwashing, training interpretable models
-3. Deteting fairwashing using FRAUD-Detect
+2. Fairwashing and deteting fairwashing using FRAUD-Detect
 4. Evading FRAUD-Detect using an informed adversary